 Consult othersAnother way to overcome the recency bias is to consult with other professionals who are around in similar settings.
 As they are not directly a part of the environment, they are more likely to take a broad, holistic approach to draw conclusions.
 You can also consult your colleagues to see if you have missed any relevant points.
 Further, you can introduce peer reviews in your assessment process too.

 Create clear expectationsOne of the best ways to overcome the recency bias effect is to create clear, concise expectations from the beginning onwards.
 This will allow employees to understand what they are expected to do and how their performance affects their rewards.
-Setting standards this way will also encourage employees to strive for excellence rather than just meet minimal requirements.
+Setting expectations this way will also encourage employees to strive for excellence rather than just meet minimal requirements.

 Use technology to reduce subjectivityTechnology can be a great way to reduce subjectivity and bias in decision-making.
 By automatically tracking employee performance data, managers can quickly identify any patterns or trends that might indicate an issue.
 Managers can then use this information to create better training guidelines or adjust expectations accordingly.

 Increase frequency of reviewsAnother way to reduce the recency bias effect is to increase the frequency of reviews.
 This will give you an opportunity to revisit past performances and make corrections where necessary.
 By doing this, you can ensure that you consider the relevant facts and do not overlook an outstanding share of information.

 ConclusionOverall, the recency bias effect is a tendency for people to take more sweeping and less specific actions in light of new information.
 By understanding how this bias works and implementing strategies that can counteract it, you can foster a more objective decision-making process overall.
 Thanks for reading!
 In this blog post, we have discussed the recency bias effect and how it can impact your decision-making.
 After reading this, you will be better equipped to overcome bias and make better decisions in various fields.
 So, stay tuned, and we’ll discuss ways to be a better manager and leader in our subsequent blog posts!